George I line Sam & Hilda

 Going from rural Mount Vernon and Bellingham to being alone to jump into teaching in metropolitan Seattle was stressful.
 In fact, it brought on an emotional breakdown, requiring a two-year hiatus.

-Following six months of trying to recover, George lost hope andgave up the struggle to live on May 2, 1943 at 38, to be subsequently laid to rest in Evergreen-Washelli Cemetery, Seattle.
+In 1943, tragedy struck again.
+Dad suffered a heart attack.
+Following six months of trying to recover, Daddy George lost the battle on May 2, 1943.
+At 38, he was laid to rest in Evergreen-Washelli Cemetery, Seattle.